Last Updated on January 17, 2021 by Nina Ahmedow

 And the rain can also make for empty streets and beautiful photo ops.
 So give Lisbon a chance in the winter months because there are enough things to see and do.

-Lisbon has some beautiful squares that are worth checking out no matter the weather.
+Like many cities in neighboring Spain, Lisbon has some beautiful squares that are worth checking out no matter the weather.
 Elegant squares such as Rossio or Praça do Comércio are a great place to wander in the winter because of their Christmas decorations.
 You may also come across events that take place on one of the squares.

 Lisbon is a very diverse city, and its history is alive in its architecture.
 From the impressive Alfama neighborhood which survived the 1755 earthquake to São Jorge Castle and the 25 de Abril Bridge, Lisbon’s architecture quietly tells the city’s story.
 The reconstruction after the earthquake in 1755 gave room to smarter city planning.
 That’s why the Alfama neighborhood still has narrow, irregular alleys while Baixa is a district with rectangular street patterns.

 In the winter, you can enjoy parts of the nightlife you might otherwise miss in Lisbon.
 What could be better than enjoying a Fado performance at a cozy bar or restaurant?
 Likewise, clubs or theaters may not be on your radar when the weather is too beautiful to stay indoors.
 But when it gets colder they are perfect to check out.
+By the way, I consider Lisbon one of the best destinations in Europe for female solo travelers because it’s really easy to meet people there.

 My Favorite Thing to Do in Lisbon in Winter